ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 	// General settings, often changed by configs and command line. settings {

-	  // Chords parsing strategy.
+	  // Strict (more checks and warnings)
-	  // Strict (only known chords) or relaxed (anything that looks sane) strict : true
+	  strict : false

 	  // Obsolete.
 	  lineinfo : true